JessicaXue666/JessicaXue666.github.io/index.md

 ## Work Experiences
 >**Hisense Home Appliances Group Co., Ltd., Smart-technology Department**, Qingdao, China, Aug 2021 - Present<br>
 >Big Data Engineer
-- Using Pytorch and TensorFlow to construct a neural network model to develop a smart air-conditioner
+- Using machine learning structures like sci-kit-learn and deep learning structures like Pytorch and TensorFlow to construct models to develop a smart air-conditioner.
-- Offered data-driven support for product development and operations via analyzing and extracting insights from extensive user behavioural data with machine learning techniques .
+- Offered data-driven support for product development and operations via analyzing and extracting insights from extensive user behavioural data with machine learning techniques.
 - Employed Python to conduct data mining and modelling, leveraging data systems such as SQL, Elastic search, and cloud platforms to execute data query and processing tasks.
 - Leveraged Python, R, and Excel to create sophisticated data visualizations, ensuring the clear comprehension of intricate insights by non-technical stakeholders and facilitating informed, data-backed decision-making.

 >**Qingdao Inter-Credit Services Pte Co., Ltd., Internal Control Center**, Qingdao, China, Mar 2019 - Oct 2020 <br>
 Data Analysis Specialist
 - Conducted data analysis with processing tools, such as numpy, pandas, and matplotlib in Python alongside SQL databases and Excel.
-- Maintained weekly and monthly reports: extracted relevant data from the corporate data systems or SQL databases, performed statistical modeling and multi-dimensional comparative analyses.
+- Maintained weekly and monthly reports: extracted relevant data from the corporate data systems or SQL databases, and performed statistical modelling and multi-dimensional comparative analyses.
-- Trained robust data analysis and processing skills, risk assessment and control capability, modeling abilities, and enhanced teamwork and problem-solving skills.
+- Trained robust data analysis and processing skills, risk assessment and control capability, modelling abilities, and enhanced teamwork and problem-solving skills.

 >**Shandong Desheng Certified Public Accountants Firm Co., Ltd., auditing department**, Qingdao, China, May 2018 - Mar 2019<br>
 Audit Assistant
 - Led the collection of audit materials, carrying out spot checks on vouchers and compiling audit reports
 - Participated in external audits, including Sunac China Holdings Limited, Adidas's big contract factory, and Qingdao West Coast Cultural Tourism Group Co., Ltd.
-- Honed my meticulousness, ability to work in a high-pressure envioronment, sensitivity to data, and auditing skills.
+- Honed my meticulousness, ability to work in a high-pressure environment, sensitivity to data, and auditing skills.

 ## Awards & Activities
 - Second Prize, Southwest Division of the National Market Research Competition in Statistics.